bigmachkm/animation/README.md

-# My Custom animation file for projet use
+# My Custom CSS Stylesheets

+1. Animation file for custom animation use in projects

-Quick access to my custom animations that can be added to as and when required
+2. Custom CSS files that can be used in conjuction with bootstrap or other css libraries

+   2.1 Custom margin and padding options using sre-m or sre-p .......